Steamed sea bream with lemon and rosemary

 Tips

-- If you use another type of vegetable, keep in mind that you may have to cook them a little longer or maybe less, depending on the hardness of the vegetables.
+• If you use other types of vegetables, keep in mind that you may need to cook them a little longer or perhaps less, depending on the hardness of the vegetables.

 To enjoy.